-- (a) For the fair value measured according to the requirements of Section 2.10 of the Code new borrowing available from the PWLB, rates as at the balance sheet date of 31st March 2021; and - (b) for the value reflecting the amount that the Authority would have to pay to repay the loans as at 31st March 2021 PWLB premature repayment rates as at 31st March 2021. - (c) The fair value, as calculated in accordance with the Code, of £14,394,141 measures the economic effect of the past terms agreed with the PWLB compared with new borrowing rates from the PWLB as at 31st March.
-This is because the Authority has the ability to borrow at concessionary rates from the PWLB rather than from the markets and therefore this provides a more useful figure for the users of the Authority's financial statements as opposed to a value using prevailing market rates.
-The fair value of the liabilities is greater than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than PWLB rates as at 31st March 2021.
-This shows the notional future loss (based upon economic conditions as at that date) arising from a commitment to pay interest to PWLB above its current rates. - (d) However, it is important for users of the accounts to recognise that if the Authority were to seek to avoid the projected loss by repaying the loans early, the PWLB would charge a premium to reflect the additional interest that would not then be paid.
-The amount the Authority would have to pay to repay the loans early using premature repayment rates as at 31st March 2021 is £15,637,754 being the outstanding debt including accrued interest of £12,294,684 plus a premium of £3,343,070.
-The fact that this repayment figure is higher than both the carrying amount and also the fair value of the liabilities, demonstrates why the Authority has undertaken no debt repayment or rescheduling exercise to date.
+- (a) For the fair value measured according to the requirements of Section 2.10 of the Code new borrowing available from the PWLB, rates as at the balance sheet date of 31st March 2022; and - (b) for the value reflecting the amount that the Authority would have to pay to repay the loans as at 31st March 2022 PWLB premature repayment rates as at 31st March 2022. - (c) The fair value, as calculated in accordance with the Code, of £13,118,139 measures the economic effect of the past terms agreed with the PWLB compared with new borrowing rates from the PWLB as at 31st March.
+This is because the Authority has the ability to borrow at concessionary rates from the PWLB rather than from the markets and therefore this provides a more useful figure for users of the Authority's financial statements as opposed to a value using prevailing market rates.
+The fair value of the liabilities is greater than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than PWLB rates as at 31st March 2022.
+This shows a notional future loss (based upon economic conditions as at the date) arising from a commitment to pay interest to the PWLB above its current rates. - (d) However, it is important for users of the accounts to recognise that if the Authority were to seek to avoid the projected loss by repaying the loans early, the PWLB would charge a premium to reflect the additional interest that would not then be paid.
+The amount the Authority would have to pay to repay the loans early using premature repayment rates as at 31st March 2022 is £14,122,818 being the outstanding debt including accrued interest of £11,873,431 plus a premium of £2,249,387.
+The fact that this repayment figure is higher than both the carrying amount and also the fair value of the liabilities demonstrates why the Authority has undertaken no debt repayment or rescheduling exercise to date.